timotejroiko/tiny-discord/docs/InternalSharder.md

 ### resumed

-Emitted when a shard received a RESUMED event.
+Emitted when a shard successfully resumed and received a RESUMED event.

 |parameter|type|description|
 |-|-|-|